technomancy/atreus-firmware/readme.md

 Start by installing the A-Star drivers, as
 [documented by Pololu](https://www.pololu.com/docs/0J61/6.1).
-Once the driver is installed and the device is plugged in, you can determine the correct port setting by looking at the "Ports (COM & LPT)" [section of the Windows Device Manager](https://a.pololu-files.com/picture/0J5272.500.png);
+Once the driver is installed and the device is plugged in, you can determine the correct port setting by resetting the controller and looking at the "Ports (COM & LPT)"
+[section of the Windows Device Manager](https://a.pololu-files.com/picture/0J5272.500.png);
-it should show up as "Pololu A-Star Micro 32U4".
+it should show up as "Pololu A-Star Micro 32U4" if you check within 8 seconds of initiating a reset.

 You can install the whole development toolchain using [WinAVR](http://winavr.sourceforge.net/) to compile using `make upload